Stress: what you need to know

 If you have limited time, connecting with other parents through social media or email can help you stay in touch with like-minded people.

-4. Focus on your physical health
+Focus on your physical health

 If you find it hard to get to sleep, do quiet activities like reading in the hour before bed.
+Avoid watching TV or using mobile phones and tablets in your bedroom.
+These can affect your sleep.

-If you’re lying awake at night for more than 20 minutes, get out of bed and read something non-stimulating until you feel sleepy.
-You could also try doing some guided meditation to help you relax.
-If stress or worry is keeping you up, it might help to write down your worries and look at them the next day.
+If you’re lying awake at night for more than 20 minutes, it might help to get out of bed and read something non-stimulating until you feel sleepy.
+You could also try doing breathing, muscle relaxation or mindfulness exercises to help you relax.

-Avoid stimulants like cigarettes and caffeine, and depressants like alcohol if you can.
+Avoid stimulants like cigarettes and caffeine and depressants like alcohol if you can.

-5. Try to make more time for yourself
+Try to make time for yourself

 Make time to do things you enjoy, whether that’s reading, watching television, gardening, having fun with family and friends, and so on.
-Try to do one thing on the list every day, or every couple of days, and especially on the weekend.
+Try to do one thing on the list every day or every couple of days, and especially on the weekend.
 Even if it’s only 15 minutes, it’s still time for you.

 Be aware that you might not be able to ‘give to others’ if you’re under stress yourself.
 It’s important to give to yourself at these times.
 This might mean that you need to slow down your social life for a while or learn to say no sometimes.

 Humour does wonders to melt away stress.
 Smiling and laughing is one of the best relaxation techniques, and enjoying yourself can really help your stress levels.
-Try talking with a friend who makes you laugh, or watching a funny TV show.
+Try talking with a friend who makes you laugh or watching a funny TV show.

 If stress continues: seeking help